-Public House Series is an ideal choice for installations in 3 season environments where the ambient conditions may not be controlled for extended periods of time.
-In fact, Public House can withstand temperatures as low as -25°F and highs up to 155° F for short periods of time.
-However, it is important to note that prior to beginning the installation, the flooring MUST be properly acclimated to a controlled environment (i.e., 55°F to 85°F) for a minimum of 24 hrs.
-Failure to comply with these requirements can/will result in loss of warranty coverage.
+Cellar House Series is an ideal choice for installations in 3 season environments where the ambient conditions may not be controlled for extended periods of time.
+In fact, Cellar House can withstand temperatures as low as -25°F and highs up to 155°F for short periods of time.
+However, it is important to note that prior to, as well as during the installation the flooring MUST be properly acclimated for a minimum of 24 hours and then maintained for the life of the installation.
+Note: a controlled environment is interpreted as 65°F to 85°F. Failure to comply with these requirements can/will result cupping, end joint peaking, buckling and/or gapping which is NOT covered under All applicable warranties offered with Johnson's Cellar House Flooring.